G-VJ/Page-Detection/README.md

 	-> Find contour detect all the close area in an image.
 We have found the contour which is polygon with 4 edges and having maximum area.
 5. Display the contour on the image.
     >We have selected the contour and shown in the image.

+## How to run?
+To run the solution just downlaod and run the [main.py](main.py).
+After run it will ask for the path of the image to be analysed.
+Please provide same and it will save the result in 'output.jpg' file.

 ## Sample output
 |Input| Output|
 |:---------------------------------------:|:---------------------------------------:|